JvanKatwijk/dab-cmdline/README.md

 To show the use of the library, several example programs are included:

-	- The example programs example-1, example-2, example-3, example-4,
+	- The example programs example-1, example-2, exmple-2a,
+	   example-3, example-4,
 	  example-5 and example-6 are regular C (C++) programs.

-	- simpleDab is a Qt based GUI program, linking to the library.
-	  It shows the use of the library when handled from with a Qt GUI.

 	- python-example contains an example program in python to use (an extended form of) the library.
 	  An additional file, dab-python.cpp, contains